dxw/playbook/src/tech/dealing-with-an-incident.md

   * If critical check that the incident has been announced in #general
   * Appoint a client comms manager if clients are affected
-  * Inform the Technical Director, Head of Tech Ops, and DPO if there is a security or data breach
+  * Inform the Technical Director, Head of Technical Operations, and DPO if there is a security or data breach
 * Understand, contain, resolve, and monitor the incident
 * Schedule a review meeting